Last Updated on January 18, 2023

 These dunes were formed some 14,000 years ago from retreating glaciers and have been slowly advancing with new life and vegetation ever since.

-The Great Kobuk Sand Dunes offer a truly unique and otherworldly experience.
 The dunes soar up to 100 feet high and, in the summer, temperatures can reach over 100 degrees.
 The dunes are surrounded by lush tundra, providing a stark contrast to the golden sands.

-Despite being located in the Arctic, the Great Kobuk Sand Dunes are surprisingly accessible.
 The park is open year-round and can be reached by either car or small plane.
 Visitors can take guided tours or go on their own hike, and camping is also available in the park.

-The best time to visit is during the summer months, when the weather is milder and the days are longer.
 Hiking through these dunes is a one-of-a-kind adventure, and visitors can also take guided ATV tours to explore the dunes in a different way.

 Plants and Wildlife